 GREEN KNOT (13 – 14 Years Old)

-This badge is sewn in the middle of the left sleeve of the chultsa in place of the yellow knot.
+This badge is sewn in place of the Yellow Knot.

 To earn your Green Knot, you choose one or more Proficiency badges that you like or that you want to discover.
 The Madrich who wears the badge corresponding to the domain that you wish to discover will accompany you in these discoveries and learnings.